 The liabilities show the underlying commitments that the Council has in the long run to pay post-employment (retirement) benefits.
-The net asset of £229.359 million has a substantial impact on the net worth of the Council as recorded in the Balance Sheet.
+The net liability of £20.917 million has a substantial impact on the net worth of the Council as recorded in the Balance Sheet.
+However, statutory arrangements for funding the deficit mean that the financial position of the Council remains sound: